Near-squares in binary recurrence sequences: Introduction

 \section{Introduction}

-The study of arithmetic properties of recurrence sequences has a long history in number theory, going back to at least Fibonacci.
-Well-known questions and conjectures include whether there are infinitely many primes in such sequences, the divisibility properties and also the existence of perfect powers in such sequences.
+The study of recurrence sequences and their arithmetic properties has a long history, going back to at least Fibonacci.
+Well-known questions and conjectures include whether there are infinitely many primes in such sequences, their divisibility properties and also the existence of perfect powers in such sequences.

-In the early 1960's, Cohn and Wyler \cite{Cohn1,Cohn2,Wy} independently proved that $u_{0}=0$, $u_{1}=u_{2}=1$ and $u_{n}=12^{2}$ \, are the only squares in the Fibonacci sequence.
-Just over 40 years later, Bugeaud, Mignotte and Siksek \cite{BMS} proved that $u_{0}=0$, $u_{1}=u_{2}=1$, $u_{6}=2^{3}$ and $u_{12}=12^{2}$ are the only perfect powers in the Fibonacci sequence, as well as proving that $u_{1}=1$ and $u_{3}=2^{2}$ are the only perfect powers in the associated Lucas sequences (defined by $u_{0}=2$, $u_{1}=1$, $u_{n+2}=u_{n+1}+u_{n}$).
+In the early 1960's, Cohn and Wyler \cite{Cohn1,Cohn2,Wy} independently proved that $u_{0}=0$, $u_{1}=u_{2}=1$ and $u_{12}=12^{2}$ are the only squares in the Fibonacci sequence.
+Just over 40 years later, Bugeaud, Mignotte and Siksek \cite{BMS} proved that $u_{0}=0$, $u_{1}=u_{2}=1$, $u_{6}=2^{3}$ and $u_{12}=12^{2}$ are the only perfect powers in the Fibonacci sequence, as well as proving that $u_{1}=1$ and $u_{3}=2^{2}$ are the only perfect powers in the associated Lucas sequence (defined by $u_{0}=2$, $u_{1}=1$, $u_{n+2}=u_{n+1}+u_{n}$).
 Many other results on powers and ``near'' powers for binary recurrence sequences have been obtained too.
 In particular, let us mention a result of Mignotte and Peth\H{o} \cite{MP} that is relevant to our work here.
 To state their result, let us first establish some notation.

-Let $a>0$ and $b$ be two relatively prime integers with $\Delta:=a^{2}+4b>0$, and put
+Let $a>0$ and $b \neq 0$ be two relatively prime integers with $\Delta=a^{2}+4b \neq 0$, and put

+A binary recurrence sequence is called \emph{non-degenerate} if $\alpha/\beta$ is not a root of unity, and $a$ and $b$ are non-zero relatively prime integers.